Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 To learn more about Japanese cocktail culture, check out the book Tokyo Cocktails: An Elegant Collection of Over 100 Recipes Inspired by the Japanese Capital.

-10- Swim on Top of the World’s Largest Waterfall in Zambia
+10- Swim on Top of the World’s Largest Waterfall

 Couples bucket list: Swimming in Devil’s Pool on top of Victoria Falls, the world’s largest waterfall